ModernNFTSpace/MultipleNFTUploader/README.md

 ```sh
 py.test tests
 ```
-Will be checked configs and a test upload will be performed (into a test collection) If tests finished without <span data-color="red">errors</span>
+Will be checked configs and a test upload will be performed (into a test collection)<br><br>
+If tests finished without error/fail(xfailed doesn't count) ➡ congrats you set up MNU (with the current lack of usability - this is a feat)🥳

 ## 🌟 Features
 * 1000 [ApH](#aph)